 As indicated above, a pair of great gray owls has been reported to nest within 1.0 mi of the Log Cabin Diversion Dam Impoundment and access road.
 Project O&M activities associated with the Log Cabin Diversion Dam Impoundment include daily visits, monthly maintenance, and an annual safety inspection.
 On the Log Cabin Diversion Dam access road, Project O&M activities include annual surface maintenance and annual vegetation management.
-While no formal recreation facilities exist at the Log Cabin Diversion Dam Impoundment, the public does utilize the impoundment for fishing.
-Also, an active mining claim exists immediately upstream of the impoundment on Oregon Creek.
+While no formal recreation facilities exist at the Log Cabin Diversion Dam Impoundment, the public does utilize the impoundment for fishing Also, an active mining claim exists immediately upstream of the impoundment on Oregon Creek.
 These O&M and recreational activities are unlikely to affect nesting great gray owls, since they occur at Project facilities that are located outside of suitable nesting and foraging habitat.
-Additionally, the Log Cabin and Our House Diversion Dams Sediment Management Plan (GS2) has a provision to erect a barrier along a segment of road where the great grey owl is know to be active when sediment is being mechanically removed from the impoundments and hauled out by truck.
-This will prevent owl and vehicle collisions during sediment removal projects.
 Since YCWA proposes no changes to the Project that would reasonable affect great gray owl, the proposed Project would have no effect on great gray owl.

-Greater Sandhill Crane (Grus canadensis tabida)
+Greater sandhill crane (Grus canadensis tabida)

-The greater sandhill crane (Grus canadensis tabida) is listed as CT, designated as CFP, and is also a FSS-P and FSS-T (CDFG 2011b, Forest Service 2013b).
+The greater sandhill crane (Grus canadensis tabida) is listed as CT, designated as CFP, and is also a FSS (CDFG 2011a).
 The greater sandhill crane is the largest of the six subspecies of sandhill cranes.
 Average adult males weigh 10.5 pounds, while females average 8.4 pounds.
 Except for these size differences, the sexes are similar in appearance.
 The greater sandhill crane eats a variety of foods, but is primarily an herbivore.
 Historically, greater sandhill cranes nested in eastern Siskiyou County and northeastern Shasta County southward to Honey Lake in Lassen County.
 Presently, greater sandhill cranes nest in Lassen, Modoc, Plumas, Shasta, Sierra and Siskiyou counties.